Dover (band): Late at Night, I Was Dead for 7 Weeks in the City of Angels, and The Flame

 The relationship with Subterfuge Records deteriorated and they signed with Chrysalis Records label owned by EMI Music.
-In 1998 they quickly created their own label Loli Jackson Records.
-With their newly created label, Dover soon signed up several independent groups.
+In 1998 they created their own label, Loli Jackson Records, and had soon signed up several independent groups.
 The following year they released their third album Late at Night, recorded in Seattle with Barret Jones.
-It was released on 28 June of that year with great expectations created by its first single, DJ, that quickly became number one in Spain; something totally new for a rock band.
-This success soon propelled them to their first international tour that took them to Germany, England, the Netherlands, Mexico, the United States among others.
+It was released on 28 June of that year with great expectations created by its first single, DJ, a number one in Spain - something totally new for a rock band.
+This success led to their first international tour, taking in Germany, the UK, the Netherlands, Mexico and the United States among others.
 By February 2000, the album was already triple platinum with 300,000 copies sold in Spain alone.

 In 2000, Dover received an award from MTV Europe for Best Spanish Artist.
 In 2001, Chrysalis reissued their first album Sister including the unreleased song "Noche Tras Noche", a cover of a song by the Spanish band Solera.
-In May of that year they soon entered Grandmasters Studies Recorder to record their new album, again accompanied by Barrett Jones.
-Their first single, released on 3 September of the year, was "King George".
+In May of that year they entered Grandmasters Studies Recorder to record their new album, produced by themselves with Barrett Jones.
+The first single, "King George", was released on 3 September.
 The album itself, titled I Was Dead for 7 Weeks in the City of Angels, was released on 17 September 2001 and in just ten days had sold 125,000 copies.

 In 2003, the musical crisis forced them to close their record company and sign with EMI Music.
-On 27 October of that year, their fifth album The Flame, was quickly released.
+On 27 October their fifth album, The Flame, was released.
 This time the album was co-produced by Rick Will and recorded entirely in Spain.
-Sales were not in their favor this time and struggled to reach 60,000 copies.
+Sales were not in their favour this time and struggled to reach 60,000 copies.

-In May 2005, bassist Álvaro Díez was expelled from the group and replaced by Samuel Titos, former guitarist and vocalist of Sperm.
+In May 2005, bassist Álvaro Díez was fired from the group and replaced by Samuel Titos, former guitarist and vocalist of Sperm.
 In late 2005 they become the first group to support the NGO Oxfam.